sammarks/antd-addons/docs/graphql/InfiniteList.md

 - `useWindow` - A boolean indicating if we should use the window for the scroll bounds, or the container.
 - `listProps` - An object of properties to pass to the inner `<List>` component.
+- `scrollProps` - An object of properties to pass to the inner `<InfiniteScroll>` component.
+See [react-infinite-scroller](https://github.com/CassetteRocks/react-infinite-scroller) for details.
 - `compact` - A boolean indicating if the list should be displayed compact.
 - `showNoMore` - A boolean indicating if we should show a no more message.